FrancescoBenedetto99/Vocal-Tract-Segmentation--NEUROENGINEERING-PROJECT/README.md

 # Vocal Tract Segmentation using IMU-Net

+Project for the Neuroengineering course held at @Politecnico di Milano.

 ## Context and Clinical Relevance

 This neuroengineering project focuses on **segmenting the vocal tract** using a **architecture IMU-Net**, a variation of U-Net.
 This model could be applied in clinical environments to aid in diagnosing disorders related to the vocal tract, such as **Apraxia of Speech** and **Dysarthria**.